Stephen-Seo/TurnBasedMinecraftMod/tbmm-docs/docs/client_config.md

 battle required to play silly music.
 This means if the setting is 49%, and there is one player, one zombie, and two sheep in battle, then the game will play silly music (since 50% of the combatants are sheep and is greater than 49%).

+## Battle/Silly Music

+!!! note
+    The TurnBasedMinecraftMod (TBMM) configuration folders need to be generated.
+Run the mod once to generate them, then close Minecraft.

+There are two folders in the `.minecraft/config/TurnBasedMinecraft/Music/`
+directory: `battle` and `silly`.

+Place your music files in those folders, and the appropriate music will play depending on if the battle is with `silly` mobs or not.

+!!! note
+    A random song will be picked in the `battle` folder on `battle` music, and in the `silly` music folder on `silly` music.

+!!! warning
+    It is recommended to use .ogg Vorbis files for music.
+There is support for .mp3 files, but currently .ogg Vorbis files are more stable in this mod.
+    Note that .ogg Opus files are NOT supported, but .ogg Vorbis files are.